When an injury occurs, your first priority is to make sure your employee gets first aid and medical attention.

 - Reassure them that you will do what you can to help them back to work as soon as possible.

 - Report the injury to WCB Nova Scotia within 5 business days if the worker sought medical aid or lost time from work.
 Using MyAccount to submit a report is the fastest way.
-You may also be required to report serious injuries to the Occupational Health and Safety Division at Nova Scotia Environment and Labour (see below).
+You may also be required to report serious injuries to the Occupational Health and Safety Division at Nova Scotia Department of Labour and Advanced Education.

 - Assist the worker to achieve safe and timely return to work.
 See our Return to Work section for more details.